fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 The private key that signs is not determined by the auth record that you may or may not specify in the transaction.
 Rather it is determined by your network and database configuration.

-Every node of FlureeDB can either specify a private key or private key file location (as [configured at start-up](/docs/getting-started/installation#config-option)).
-If neither is specified, a `default-private-key.txt` file will be created when an instance of FlureeDB starts up for the first time, and an assocatied auth record that corresponds to the private key will be added to the master database with root access.
+Every node of Fluree can either specify a private key or private key file location (as [configured at start-up](/docs/getting-started/installation#config-option)).
+If neither is specified, a `default-private-key.txt` file will be created when an instance of Fluree starts up for the first time, and an assocatied auth record that corresponds to the private key will be added to the master database with root access.

 If a particular [auth is specified in the transaction](/api/signed-endpoints/signatures#signed-transactions), then the default auth record signs the transaction and is listed as the [authority](/docs/identity/auth-records#authority), while the specified auth is listed as the transaction `_auth`.